-During my 20+ years in training sales people and sales managers I have worked with dozens of companies in many different sectors and I have come across this important dilemma surprisingly often.
-When a sales management position becomes available, should the best sales person on the team is automatically promoted.
+I’ve spent 20+ years training salespeople and sales leadership.
+Moreover, I’ve worked with dozens of companies in many different sectors.
+This important dilemma pops up surprisingly often.
+When a sales leadership position becomes available, the best salesperson on the team is automatically promoted.
 Is this a best practice?

-There are a number of reasons why this should at least be considered
+There are a number of reasons why this should be considered.

-- When all other sales team members recognize that this person is indeed a great seller with excellent skills, this person may have immediate leverage with other team members.
+- Sometimes, other sales team members recognize that this person is indeed a great seller.
+Consequentially, this person may have immediate leverage with other team members.

-- Not promoting this top seller may cause him/her to look for another job elsewhere, creating another key vacancy for the team.
+- Not promoting this top seller may cause him/her to look for another job.
+This creates another key vacancy for the team.

 - Rewarding excellence sets a good example for the entire company, not just the sales department.

 - It is the easy way out, at least for the time being.
-Most people are expecting this promotion and the top performer stays engaged.
+Most people expect this promotion.
+The top performer stays engaged.
 Not to mention, it is a relatively quick process.
 In the short term, everyone may be happy.

-With four clear and compelling reasons to move forward with the promotion, what is the dilemma?
+There are four clear and compelling reasons to move forward with the promotion.
+So what is the dilemma?
 Why not simply promote the top seller and move on?

-Well, in practical application there are two potential problems with this approach:
+In a practical application, there are two potential problems with this approach:

-- You may have just hired a terrible sales manager who actually reduces the effectiveness of others on the team.
+- You may have just hired a terrible sales manager who actually reduces the effectiveness of other team members.

-Either issue represents a meaningful risk, but if you are among the unfortunate leaders who have experienced both outcomes at once, you know the combined negative impact on performance can be significant!
-So, while promoting our top producers is a common practice, doing so often provides further evidence of the inherent truth in that classic management observation, the Peter Principle, whereby people get promoted until they reach their level of incompetence – and that’s when the problems start.
+Either issue represents a meaningful risk.
+But if you are among the unfortunate leaders who experience both outcomes at once, you know the combined negative impact on performance can be significant!
+Promoting our top producers is a common practice.
+However, doing so often proves the inherent truth in that classic management observation, the Peter Principle.
+In this case, people get promoted until they reach their level of incompetence – and that’s when the problems start.

 Finally, a major reason for this dilemma is fear.

-How can we avoid this situation and get the best person for the job?
+How can we avoid this situation and get the best person for the sales leadership job?

 Here are several concrete actions we can take to avoid this situation and keep our high-performing seller happy: